 EURGBP: 1.4

-GBPUSD: 0.8Forex Commission per Lot per Trade $0 Standard; $6 per lot Prime; $4 per lot Institutional Deposit Methods Visa, Mastercard, Neteller, Airtm, Skrill, Bank Transfer, HexoPay, American Express, POLi, Payment Asia, Help2Pay, FXPay, Fasapay, China Union Pay, Boleto, AstroPay, Beeteller, Bitcoin, Ethereum, Tether, Ripple, Litecoin, Bitcoin Cash, Chainlink, USD Coin, Stellar Withdrawal Methods Visa, Mastercard, Bank Transfer, Airtm, Skrill, Neteller, American Express, POLi, HexoPay, Payment Asia, Help2Pay, FXPay, China Union Pay, Boleto, Fasapay, Beeteller, AstroPay, Bitcoin, Litecoin, Bitcoin Cash, Tether, Ripple, Stellar, Chainlink, Ethereum, USD Coin Founded in 2014, BlackBull Markets takes the lead when it comes to tradable asset diversity, providing a choice from a whopping 26,000 financial instruments.
-The broker caters to forex traders with over 70 major, minor, and exotic currency pairs tradable via three types of ECN accounts (Standard, Prime, and Institutional).
-Commodities, shares, indices, and futures can also be traded at BlackBull Markets.
+GBPUSD: 0.8Forex Commission per Lot per Trade $0 (Standard); $6 per lot (Prime); $4 per lot (Institutional) Deposit Methods Visa, Mastercard, Neteller, Airtm, Skrill, bank transfer, HexoPay, American Express, POLi, Payment Asia, Help2Pay, FXPay, FasaPay, China UnionPay, Boleto, AstroPay, Beeteller, Bitcoin, Ethereum, Tether, Ripple, Litecoin, Bitcoin Cash, Chainlink, USD Coin, Stellar Withdrawal Methods Visa, Mastercard, bank transfer, Airtm, Skrill, Neteller, American Express, POLi, HexoPay, Payment Asia, Help2Pay, FXPay, China UnionPay, Boleto, FasaPay, Beeteller, AstroPay, Bitcoin, Litecoin, Bitcoin Cash, Tether, Ripple, Stellar, Chainlink, Ethereum, USD Coin Founded in 2014, BlackBull Markets stands out for its tradable asset diversity, offering a selection of more than 26,000 financial instruments.
+The broker caters to forex traders with more than 70 major, minor, and exotic currency pairs that can be traded via three types of ECN accounts: Standard, Prime, and Institutional.
+Commodities, shares, indices, and futures can also be traded with BlackBull Markets.

-The broker is licensed by the FSA (Seychelles) and the FMA, and it offers relatively reasonable trading conditions, although the exact trading costs largely depend on what type of live account you open.
+The broker is licensed by the FSA (Seychelles) and the FMA, and it offers relatively reasonable trading conditions, although the exact trading costs largely depend on the type of live account you open.
 Customers looking to trade commission-free can do so via ECN Standard accounts, where spreads generally start from 0.8 pips and there are no minimum deposit requirements.
 ECN Prime and ECN Institutional accounts are suitable for seasoned and high-volume traders.
-Both account types incur above-average commissions per lot.
+Both account types charge above-average commissions per lot.

 Key Pros

-- Uses proprietary copy-trading platform
+- Uses a proprietary copy-trading platform

 - Multi-platform support

-- Provides a 24/7 customer support service
+- Provides 24/7 customer support

 Key Cons